xdev-software/vaadin-date-range-picker/README.md

 When the release is finished do the following:
 * Merge the auto-generated PR (with the incremented version number) back into the ``develop``
 * Add the release notes to the [GitHub release](https://github.com/xdev-software/vaadin-date-range-picker/releases/latest)
-* Upload the generated release asset zip into the [Vaadin Directory](https://vaadin.com/directory)
+* Upload the generated release asset zip into the [Vaadin Directory](https://vaadin.com/directory) and update the component there

 ## Dependencies and Licenses
 View the [license of the current project](LICENSE) or the [summary including all dependencies](https://xdev-software.github.io/vaadin-date-range-picker/dependencies/)